OvercodedStack/Virus-Genome-Sequence-DeepGRU/README.md

 Unfortunately because of lack of time at the time of the class and even now, most of the code results I did to give the results show in the report had to be done by hand, that means that if there were more layers or less batch size used, I had to manually go into the code and change it.
 I haven't had the code to change its implementation yet so this is going to have to stay as it.

+# Special thanks to:

+Austin Mathew for giving me an idea how to use DeepGRU Dr. Haiyan Hu for giving the opportunity to learn Mehran Maghoumi for putting together a usable DeepGRU implementation

 # References